gevuong/Algorithms/NOTES.md

 1. Topological Sort
   - Solution is not always unique.
 There can be multiple solutions to sorting a graph.

   1. Breadth First Search (Kahn's Algorithm)
-    - Use two data structures, visited queue, and sorted stack.
+    - Two data structures, visited queue, and sorted stack.
+    - Queue tracks visited vertices and
     - All vertices (or nodes) are initially unvisited
     - Select any unvisited vertex and begin traversal along one of its child nodes.
     - Continue traversing, and along the way, store visited vertex in a separate data structure.